Benjamin Nygren: Nordsjælland

 On 30 January 2022, Nygren got his loan-spell at SC Heerenveen terminated and joined Danish Superliga club FC Nordsjælland on a deal until the end of 2025.

 Celtic

 On 27 June 2025, Nygren signed for Scottish Premiership champions Celtic on a five-year-contract for an undisclosed fee.
 On 3 August, he made his debut for the club in a 1–0 win against St Mirren in the league.
 On 10 August, he scored his first goal for the club in a 2–0 win against Aberdeen in the league.

+On 27 December 2025, Nygren scored a double against Livingston in the league, his 9th and 10th goal of the season and his Celtic career until then.

 International career

 After having represented the Sweden U17, U19, and U21 teams, Nygren made his full international debut for the Sweden national team on 22 March 2025 in a friendly 1–0 loss against Luxembourg, replacing Jesper Karlström in the 82nd minute.
 He scored his first international game goal three days later in a friendly 5–1 win against Northern Ireland on 25 March 2025.

+On 26 March 2026, Nygren assisted Viktor Gyökeres' opening goal in Sweden's 3–1 win against Ukraine in the World Cup playoffs.

+On 12 May 2026, Nygren was named in the Sweden squad for the 2026 FIFA World Cup.
+He made his World Cup debut on 14 June 2026, starting in a 5-1 group stage win against Tunisia.